hgeorge82/Engineering_4_Notebook/README.md

 ## Raspberry_Pi_Transmission

 ### Assignment Description
-The goal of this assignment is to get the trasnlation of the text to flash with the led's.
+The goal of this assignment is to get the translation of the text to flash with the led's.
 ### Evidence

 ### Wiring